How to Install WordPress: A Beginner’s 101 Guide

 You can also install WordPress on your computer to test the software.
 This method is completely free and it doesn’t require buying web hosting.
 However, others won’t be able to access your website.

-To install WordPress locally, you just need to download the Bitnami WordPress stack installer.
 Simply proceed through the setup wizard.
 This software automatically installs and setup WordPress on your computer.
 And it’s perfect for beginners.

 If you’re completely new to making websites, it’s best to install WordPress locally on your computer.
 It will allow you to familiarize yourself with the dashboard and user interface.
 As well as to learn how to manage a website.